Singapore: Country and Foreign Investment

 - Sufficient funds to stay in Singapore.

-Those wishing to work in Singapore require a Work Pass, which can be one of the following:
+Those wanting to work in Singapore require a Work Pass, which can be one of the following:

 - Employment pass – for foreigners earning a fixed monthly salary of more than SGD3,000 and having recognised qualifications.

 - Personalised employment pass – for either overseas foreign professionals whose last drawn monthly salary overseas was at least SGD12,000; foreign graduates from institutions of higher learning in Singapore; and those who currently hold an employment pass.